npm/www/README.md

 # the npm website public issue tracker

-This is a public issue tracker for the npm website.
+This is the community space for the npm website, http://www.npmjs.com.
 It will be used to announce major changes, forecast what we are working on, and to field issues with the website.

 The web engineering team is: